SESMG/SESMG/docs/sourcecode_documentation/program_functions.rst

       Creates a sink with fixed input.

       Creates a sink object with a fixed input.
-The input must be given as a time series in nodes_data.
+The input must be given as a time series in 'nodes_data'.

 residentialheatslp_sink()
 +++++++++++++++++++++++++++++++++++++++++++++++++